jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 **Final Evidence Presentation:**

 > "I'm afraid there's one final piece of evidence that has come to light.
-When examining Mr. Larrabee's study more closely, we found this telegram hidden beneath other papers on his desk..."
+When examining Heinrich's study more closely, we found this telegram hidden beneath other papers on his desk..."

 **The Damning Evidence:**
 A telegram reading: *"RAILROAD BONDS WORTHLESS STOP INVESTORS DEMANDING IMMEDIATE REPAYMENT STOP BENNETT LIABLE FOR FULL AMOUNT STOP FEDERAL INVESTIGATION PENDING"*

 ### Bennett's Confession

 > *[Bennett, defeated]* "Yes... yes, it's true.
-I killed C.X.
-Larrabee, but you must understand - he was going to destroy me!
+I killed Heinrich Roeder, but you must understand - he was going to destroy me!
 Those railroad bonds he convinced me to purchase were worthless paper.
 He knew it, and yet he demanded I invest everything I had saved for my family's future.
-When he announced tonight that our 'previous arrangements would need restructuring,' he was essentially telling me I would never see a penny of my money again.
-Worse, he was planning to use my ruin as a stepping stone for his new venture."
+When the announcement was made tonight about upcoming changes in business arrangements, I knew what it meant - I would never see a penny of my money again.
+Worse, Heinrich was planning to use my ruin to consolidate more power for the Roeder family enterprises."
 >
 > "I didn't plan to kill him.
 I went to his study to demand the truth about those bonds.
 When I confronted him with what I'd learned, he laughed.
 He said that business was about knowing when to cut losses - and that I was simply a loss he was cutting.
-He actually offered to 'keep me on' as a junior partner in his new venture, knowing I'd be working essentially for free to pay off debts for his worthless investments.
-When I refused and threatened to expose him... he said no one would believe a bankrupt railroad man over C.X.
-Larrabee.
+He actually offered to let me 'work off' my debts by essentially becoming an indentured servant to the Roeder family enterprises.
+When I refused and threatened to expose him... he said no one would believe a bankrupt railroad man over Heinrich Roeder.
 That's when I...
 I grabbed the letter opener - it happened so quickly."

 ### Character Epilogues

 > "And so ends this tragic evening.
 While we await the proper authorities, let us reflect on how greed and deception can poison even the most civilized of gatherings."
 >
 > - **Nelson Bennett:** Will face trial for murder, but the questionable business practices may be taken into account
-> - **James Donovan:** Recovers his loans through Larrabee's estate, continues banking
+> - **James Donovan:** Recovers his loans through the Roeder estate, continues banking
-> - **Frances Larrabee:** Inherits the estate, moves to Seattle for a fresh start
-> - **Lottie Roth:** Keeps her family's timber holdings, eventually becomes a successful businesswoman
+> - **Lottie Roth:** As a Roeder family member, inherits part of the family enterprises and becomes a successful businesswoman
 > - **Other characters:** Brief, satisfying conclusions based on their revealed motives
 >
 > "To truth revealed, and to the hope that justice, however delayed, eventually finds us all."